 The US Government, which is the national government of the United States, a federal republic in North America, composed of 50 states, a federal district, five major self-governing territories and several island possessions.
 Donald Trump is its President.
 The US Government takes care of events as administration statements, budget, new laws and regulations or fiscal policy can increase or decrease the value of the Dollar Index.

 The U.S. Department of the Treasury's mission is to maintain a strong economy and create economic and job opportunities by promoting the conditions that enable economic growth and stability at home and abroad, strengthen national security by combating threats and protecting the integrity of the financial system, and manage the U.S. Government’s finances and resources effectively.
-Its President is Steven Mnuchin.
+Its Secretary is Steven Mnuchin.

 US GDP (Gross Domestic Product), the total market value of all final goods and services produced in the United States of America.
 It is a gross measure of market activity because it indicates the pace at which a country's economy is growing or decreasing.
 Generally speaking, a high reading or a better than expected number is seen as positive for the Dollar Index, while a low reading is negative.